Researchers detail technique that enables attackers to ‘steal’ reinforcement learning algorithms

 A team of researchers at Nanyang Technological University in Singapore claim deep reinforcement learning (DRL) algorithms — algorithms that have been used to predict the shapes of proteins and teach robots to grasp objects — are prone to adversarial attacks that can extract and replicate them, enabling malicious actors to “steal” them.
 In a preprint paper, the coauthors describe a technique that targets black-box models whose inputs and operations aren’t publicly exposed, and that purportedly recovers DRL models with “[very] high fidelity.”

-DLR has gained currency in part thanks to its ability to handle complex tasks and environmental interactions.
+DRL has gained currency in part thanks to its ability to handle complex tasks and environmental interactions.
 It incorporates deep learning architectures and reinforcement learning algorithms to build sophisticated policies, which can understand an environment’s context (states) and make optimal decisions (actions).
-But as DLR increasingly makes its way into commercialized products like Mobileye’s and Wayve’s advanced driver assistance systems, it risks becoming a target for adversaries intent on IP theft or potentially harmful reverse-engineering.
+But as DRL increasingly makes its way into commercialized products like Mobileye‘s and Wayve‘s advanced driver assistance systems, it risks becoming a target for adversaries intent on IP theft or potentially harmful reverse-engineering.

 The researchers’ approach assumes some knowledge of a target DRL’s domain (i.e., the task the model is performing, the context, and the formats of the inputs and outputs) and that an attacker can set environmental states and observe the DRL model’s corresponding actions.
 Their attack occurs in two stages: